MarcarianS/cs1440-marcarian-shelby-assn3/doc/Plan.md

 ### getId()
 * INput: nothing
 * internal Data:
--return the idnum
+- return the idnum
 * Ouput: idnum of the card

 ### getSize()
 * Input: nothing
 * internal Data:
--return the card size (one dimension of the card)
+- return the card size (one dimension of the card)
 * Output: return size of the card

 ### print(file)
 * Input: optional name of a file (f not given, sys.out)
 * internal Data:
--print the current card id to the file specified
+- print the current card id to the file specified
--coe in the formatting for the card here
+- coe in the formatting for the card here
--if size is odd, add a free space
+- if size is odd, add a free space
 * Output: prints a card to the file given